 A DWI arrest can be a frightening experience and can lead to serious consequences if not handled correctly.

-At Levow DWI Law, our legal team has successfully defended the rights of countless drivers arrested on drunk driving charges in the past.
+At Levow DWI Law, P.C., our legal team has successfully defended the rights of countless drivers arrested on drunk driving charges in the past.
 We’ve helped many clients obtain favorable outcomes including reduced charges and penalties, as well as acquitted charges, in some of the most difficult cases.